metrorailings/OwlBlog/content/posts/week-3-quick-insights.md

 The Titans will run that ball with reckless abandon until it works, dammit.

 Minshew seems to like throwing his deep balls outside the numbers.

+***

+## Ravens @ Chiefs

+The Chiefs are hopeless at rushing the passer.
+Chris Jones is the only quality pass rusher on that team.
+Frank Clark hasn't been living up to his billing.